11 Signs Your Ex Is Testing You (And How to Pass Every One)

 Frequently Asked Questions

-Q: What’s the difference between my ex testing me and just breadcrumbing me?
+What’s the difference between my ex testing me and just breadcrumbing me?

-A: The intent is the key difference.
-Breadcrumbing is leading someone on with no intention of commitment, usually for an ego boost.
+The intent is the key difference.
+Breadcrumbing is leading someone on with no intention of commitment — usually for an ego boost.
 Testing, on the other hand, is a sign of genuine (though fearful) interest in potential reconciliation.
 The way to handle both is the same: remain calm and confident.
 A breadcrumber will get bored and fade away, while a tester will see your strength and become more serious.

-Q: What if I fail one of the tests?
+What if I fail one of the tests?
 Is it over?

-Q: Should I test my ex back?
+Should I test my ex back?

 Similar Posts